 In our example, we'll sort a T-shirt order form alphabetically by Last Name (column C).

 - Select a cell in the column you wish to sort by.
 In our example, we'll select cell C2.

 Selecting cell C2

-- Select the Data tab on the Ribbon and then click the Ascending command to Sort A to Z, or the Descending command to Sort Z to A. In our example, we'll click the Ascending command.
+- Select the Data tab on the Ribbon, then click the Ascending command to Sort A to Z, or the Descending command to Sort Z to A. In our example, we'll click the Ascending command.